 All work should be double-spaced in font-size 12, using a clear and legible font, such as Arial.
-Please be aware that the Faculty of Theology and Religion now uses WebLearn for assignment submissions, therefore we will no longer accept hard copy submissions.
-All summative assignments, e.g. essays and dissertations/theses, must be uploaded to the Assignments section of the course's WebLearn site by the times and dates specified in the course pamphlets.
+Please be aware that the Faculty of Theology and Religion now uses Inspera for assignment submissions, therefore we will no longer accept hard copy submissions.
+All summative assignments, e.g. essays and dissertations/theses, must be uploaded to the Assignments section of the course's Inspera site by the times and dates specified in the course pamphlets.
+Ensure you are familiar with the online submission process in advance of any deadline.
 Each submission must be accompanied by a declaration indicating that it is the candidate's own work.
 More information and training will be provided by the Faculty well in advance of any assignment deadline.
-Please check your emails for further information about online submissions in Michaelmas Term 2018.
+Please check your emails for further information about online submissions in Michaelmas Term 2023.